Rahul200619/ecommerce/README.md

 For each product add an option to increase and decrease quantity using (+) and (-) buttons.
 Write an endpoint to increase and decrease the quantity.
 Summary : created an backend end point to increment and decrement product in cart.
+Tech Stack: Backend -controller -product.js
+Frontend: src-components-product.jsx
+pages-Cart.jsx

+# Milestone 20 : In this milestone we will profile page frontend and write an endpoint to receive user data and display.
+Key Features:
+Created an Backend endpoint that will sent user data created frontend profile page display profile photo, name and email in one section In another section display address and add an button called "Add address" If there are no address display "No address found"
+summary: Created an profile page that display profile photo, name and email in one section In another section it displays a address
+Tech Stack: Backend -controller - user.js
+Frontend: src-components-AddressCard.jsx,NavBar.jsx
+pages-profile.jsx